HL7/fhir-pacio-adi/input/pagecontent/system_use_cases.md

 In ADI use cases, advance directive content created and updated will be represented using FHIR resources.
 The advance directive content is created and may be updated periodically by human actors.

-For Person-authored advance directive information, there may be multiple human actors involved; however, there will only be one author which is the patient.
+For Person-Authored advance directive information, there may be multiple human actors involved; however, there will only be one author which is the patient.
 Other human actors may include the healthcare agent, behavioral healthcare agent, alternate healthcare agents, witness, notary, provider, and data enterer.

 <blockquote class="stu-note">
     <p>
-    STU2 includes support for Person-authored Advance Directives and portable medical order (PMO) (such as DNRs or POLST/MOLST orders) documents.
+    STU2 includes support for Person-Authored Advance Directives and portable medical order (PMO) (such as DNRs or POLST/MOLST orders) documents.
 Future versions of this FHIR IG will address encounter-centric patient instructions.
     </p>
 </blockquote>